 Rain pouring down?
 Blazing heat?
 Hazy Singapore day?
 No problem – we've found 100 things to do indoors with kids of all ages!

-100 things to do indoors with kids
+100 things to do indoors with kids in Singapore

 1. ArtScience Museum

 With its FutureWorld interactive exhibit, the ArtScience Museum is top of our list for indoor activities with kids.
 It really is a mind-blowing experience that will mesmerise the family!
-It’s a popular attraction so we suggest purchasing your tickets well in advance to avoid disappointment.
+It’s a popular attraction, so we suggest purchasing your tickets well in advance to avoid disappointment.

-ArtScience Museum, 6 Bayfront Ave Singapore 018974, p.
-6688 8888
+ArtScience Museum, 6 Bayfront Avenue, Singapore 018974

 2. Asian Civilisations Museum

 Whether you’ve lived in Asia your whole life or are making it your home for now, this museum is packed with really cool stuff from around these parts.
 This indoor activity is a worthwhile expedition for finding out about Asian history and culture.
 There are more displays than ever, making it a great pick for things to do on rainy days.
-We particularly love checking out the bounty from a 9th-century Tang shipwreck – extra marks for this one as it is not only fun, but free!

-Asian Civilisations Museum, 1 Empress Place Singapore 179555, p.
-6332 7798
+Asian Civilisations Museum, 1 Empress Place, Singapore 179555

 3. Trick Eye Museum